Jazz Collection Policy

 The Hogan Jazz Archive supports research and learning in various disciplines, including the arts, humanities, social sciences.
 It also supports the university's teaching and research mission at every level, including undergraduate, graduate, and post-doctoral.

 The Hogan Jazz Archive supports Tulane's mission by acquiring, preserving, organizing, and rendering accessible research materials on the history of New Orleans jazz and related musical genres.
-The department acquires materials relating to the cultural context that made the music possible, with special emphasis on Creole language and customs, social and professional associations and businesses pertinent to the musical life of the city, jazz pedagogy, ethnic and racial diversity, women's studies, and festival traditions, such as Carnival and New Orleans Jazz & Heritage Festival.
+The department acquires materials relating to the cultural context that made the music possible, with special emphasis on Creole language and customs, social and professional associations and businesses pertinent to the musical life of the city, jazz pedagogy, ethnic and racial diversity, women's studies, and festival traditions, such as Carnival and the New Orleans Jazz & Heritage Festival.

-The Howard-Tilton Memorial Library is one of 14 members of a cooperative consortium of southern research libraries called KUDZU, which includes a shared online catalog.
+The Howard-Tilton Memorial Library at Tulane University is one of 14 members of a cooperative consortium of southern research libraries called KUDZU, which includes a shared online catalog.
 Loan requests through this system receive priority processing and expedited two-day delivery.
 The library is also a member of the cooperative Center for Research Libraries (CRL) in Chicago, through which we may borrow a wide range of rare materials for our users.
 Undergraduate students, graduate students, and faculty may borrow materials directly from the main library nearby at Loyola University of New Orleans through a reciprocal agreement called TU/LU.
 Graduate students and faculty may borrow materials at other New Orleans area academic libraries, and at other academic libraries throughout the state, through the LALINC consortium.
-For more information about cooperative borrowing privileges inquire at the library's Check-Out Desk.
+For more information about cooperative borrowing privileges inquire at the library's check-out desk.

 The Hogan Jazz Archive participates in the Howard-Tilton Memorial Library YBP book plan, a supplement to its JAZZ 1 monographs acquisitions budget; Current serials subscriptions are maintained through the Serials budget, but the Archive also receives vintage serials relevant to its collection development policy through donation.
 Among the current titles is a representative sampling of trade and scholarly publications, including Down Beat, The Mississippi Rag, Annual Review of Jazz Studies, Black Music Research Journal, The Second Line, Jazz Journal International (UK), Jazz Magazine (France), Bulletin du Hot Club de France, Jazz Podium (Germany), Musica Jazz (Italy), Orkester Journalen (Sweden), and Roaring Jazz Crooner Chronicle (Netherlands).